turbot/steampipe-plugin-snowflake/docs/tables/snowflake_user.md

   has_password;
 ```

-### Users with passwords haven't changed password for last 90 days
+### List users whose passwords haven't been rotated in 90 days

 ```sql
 select